aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/dot1x-settings.md

       # Globally enable 802.1X port authentication on the switch.
       # Must be set for 802.1X to be active on any interface.
-      # When set, `dot1x_settings.authentication.radius_groups` is required.
       enabled: <bool; default=False>
       authentication:

-        # Required list of RADIUS server groups to be used for 802.1X authentication when globally enabled.
+        # List of RADIUS server groups to be used for 802.1X authentication when globally enabled.
+If not provided, all defined RADIUS hosts are used.
         # The order of the list defines the server group priority.
         # Each group name must also be defined on at least one server under `aaa_settings.radius.servers`.
         radius_groups: # >=1 items